JuliaS92/ProteoBench/docs/available-modules/6-subcellprofile-domlfq-protein-DIA-expl.md

 # Subcellular profile DOM LFQ - protein level - DIA

 This module uses subcellular fractionation to assess the sensitivity and quantification accuracy for data acquired with data-independent acquisition (DIA) on a Thermo Exploris 480.
-It is based on the assumption that proteins belonging to the same complex show the same quantification changes when comparing subcellular fractions.
+It is based on the assumption that proteins belonging to the same complex show the same intensity distribution across subcellular fractions.
 As an example: If protein A and protein B belong to the same complex, their percentual intensities should increase or decrease similarly between fraction 1 and fraction 2.
 In this module, we use the organellar mappings dataset from [Schessner et al., 2023](https://www.nature.com/articles/s41467-023-41000-7) that measured the protein quantities of human proteins in 6 subcellular fractions.
 The curve created by plotting the protein intensity (% of total intensity across all fractions) over all fractions is called a "protein profile", and only profiles with at least 4 consecutive points are taken into account.

 This module is work in progress.
 **We are working on the documentation: more information comming soon.**